grittygrease/draft-sullivan-tls-opaque/draft-sullivan-tls-opaque.md

 # TLS extensions

 We define several TLS extensions to signal support for OPAQUE and transport the parameters.
-The extensions used here have a similar structure to those described in Usage of PAKE with TLS 1.3 [I-D.barnes-tls-pake].
+The extensions used here have a similar structure to those described in Usage of PAKE with TLS 1.3 {{I-D.barnes-tls-pake}}.
 The permitted messages that these extensions are allowed and the expected protocol flows are described below.

 This document defines the following extension code points.